Creating and Shipping a Chimera

 Problem and Solution Overview

 This recipe just states how to execute a solution.
-Read our Legacy Newsletter Edition: Port Between Technologies (30 July) to understand the specific problem we are solving and the solution approach.
+Read our Legacy Newsletter blog post: Port Between Technologies to understand the specific problem we are solving and the solution approach.

 We are going to set up a tame chimera system: something which is simultaneously both the old and the new, but in a way that won’t eat us.
 To accomplish that, we build the following: